Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark

 This relation can also be derived by viewing the VBG cavity as an F-P etalon and calculating the final phase response.
-When $f\ll\frac{1}{\tau}$, the pulse experiences coherent noise at each round.
-Thus, the effective transfer factor is $N^2$, representing a quadratic decay.
-In the high-frequency region, $f\gg\tau$, the average value of this factor matters since the function oscillates quickly.
+When $f\ll\frac{1}{\tau}$, the pulse experiences coherent noise on each round trip.
+Thus, the effective transfer factor is $N^2$, corresponding to a quadratic decay.
+In the high-frequency region, $f\gg\tau$, only the average value of this factor matters since the function oscillates quickly.
 Therefore, we find that

-which represents linear growth corresponding to a Poisson process and can be understood as the high-frequency noise at different cycles not being correlated.
-Luckily, unlike the VBG channel case, the sensing of the error and, thus, the active noise cancelation are not limited by the round-trip delay since they are performed locally.
-In principle, the error can be sensed in real time and with $\tau\sim1\mu s$ in Eq.~(\ref{eq:activeSubFilter}), limited by the sensing time.
-The noise after cancelation is now just the residual gas noise and the mirror thermal noise.
-The RMS noise of the VBG memory channel versus storage time, integrating over the $0.01-10^{8}$Hz together with the contributions from low and high frequency, is shown in Fig.~\ref{fig:VBGQM_phaseNoise}, the scaling of which matches our previous prediction.
+which represents linear growth characteristic of a Poisson process and can be understood as the high-frequency noise at different cycles not being correlated.
+Fortunately, unlike in the VBG channel case, the sensing of the error, and thus the active noise cancellation, is not limited by the round-trip delay because it is performed locally.
+In principle, the error can be sensed in real time and with $\tau\sim1\,\mu s$ limited by the sensing time.
+After cancellation, the noise is now just the sensing noise, which is dominated by frequency noise.
+However, because the expected number of sections is reduced to $N\sim100$ due to attenuation, the corresponding section noise ASD is suppressed by an order of magnitude.
+The RMS noise of the VBG memory channel versus storage time, obtained by integrating over the frequency range $0.01-10^{8}$Hz, and the low and high frequency contributions, is shown in Fig.~\ref{fig:VBGQM_phaseNoise}.
+The observed scaling matches our previous prediction well.